Restaurants, supermarkets, & great local produce

 Black Lion, Walsingham

 Food is prepared to order using the freshest and natural ingredients, sourced locally from farmers, fishermen and traders.
 The Black Lion's menus change regularly with seasonal options available on their specials boards.

 Great Walsingham Barns Cafe

 Serving local food, the Barn's chef, Paul Stretton has a passion for local Norfolk ingredients.
-Already well known for his locally supplied 'pies, puds and tarts' many locals refer to him as 'the pie man of Norfolk'.
+Well known for his locally supplied 'pies, puds & tarts' many locals refer to him as 'the pie man of Norfolk'.
 Morning coffee, lunch or afternoon tea or simply stop off for a hot pie complete with a jug of delicious gravy.

 The Chequers Inn, Binham